unframed/JSONModel.php/README.md

 The method `select`, `fetchById` and `fetchByIds` may use the JSON column to merge values from the selected columns with the JSON decoded array.

-For instance to retrieve the first task and add a `data` array to it:
+For instance to retrieve the first task and add a 'data' array to it :

 ~~~php
 <?php